microsoft/sqldev/pages/python/mac/python-mac-1.md

   - /python/mac/step/1
 ---

 > In this section, you will get SQL Server vNext running on Docker.
-After that you will install the necessary dependencies to run .NET Core.
+After that you will install the necessary dependencies to create Python apps with SQL Server

 ## Step 1.1 Install SQL Server
 {% include partials/install_sql_server_mac.md %}